meghanmae/Snoop/README.md

 # Snoop

-A minimal stand-in for the activity dashboard in Appfire Flow, which is being retired.
+A vibe coded super minimal/hacky stand-in for the activity dashboard in Appfire Flow, which is being retired.

 Point it at an Azure DevOps repo, and it charts who did what, day by day: commits, merges, PRs, PR comments and ticket activity.
 No database, no login, no server.